gentijo/QuakeCatcher/Create_ARM_Dev_Enviornment.md

-Createing an ARM developement Environment for the ARM STM32 F4 using Eclipse on MaxOSX
+#Creating an ARM developement Environment for the ARM STM32 F4 using Eclipse on MaxOSX
+##Target: Compile the demo project for the STM32F4 Discovery Board from the ChibiOS package.

 Download the Eclipse IDE for C/C++ Developers from http://www.eclipse.org/downloads.
 Unzip and installed in a perfered location.
 (I chose /Java)